alankrantas/micropython-TEA5767/README.md

 ![41015747](https://user-images.githubusercontent.com/44191076/64875299-62e6e300-d67f-11e9-92d2-b0bdd43494aa.jpg)

 [TEA5767](https://www.sparkfun.com/datasheets/Wireless/General/TEA5767.pdf) is a cheap but functional FM radio module, which allow you to build DIY FM radios.
-It comes with an antenna via a 3.5mm audio jack but have no internal volume control.
+It comes with an antenna via a 3.5mm jack but have no internal volume control.

-This driver has been tested on ESP8266, ESP32 and RPi running MicroPython v1.16.
+This driver has been tested on ESP8266, ESP32 and RPi Pico running MicroPython v1.16.

 ## Wiring